TimJDFletcher/dockerfiles/samba-timemachine/README.md

 The Docker Hub [images](https://hub.docker.com/repository/docker/timjdfletcher/samba-timemachine/tags?page=1&ordering=last_updated) support x86_64, Raspberry Pi 3/4 and other modern ARM64 based systems.

-An example of how to use the container
+An example of how to use the container with raw docker

 ```bash
 docker run -d -t \